Rewilding Abramsån

 Phase 1: Restoring structural complexity

-We expect restoration responses to fall into three distinct stages:
+We expect the ecosystem response to occur in three stages:

 • This field is for validation purposes and should be left unchanged.